codepaladin/payitforward/content/nature2/index.md

 ---
-description: Through photography, the beauty of Mother Nature can be frozen in time.
+description: Through photography, the beauty of Mother outside can be frozen in time.
 This category celebrates the magic of our planet and beyond — from the immensity of the great outdoors, to miraculous moments in your own backyard.
 menus: "main"
-title: Nature copy
+title: outside2
-categories: ["nature2"]
+categories: ["outside2"]
 weight: 5
 params:
   featured_image: azzedine-rouichi-ZS_XuDZmxpM-unsplash.jpg